 The project was jointly developed by the following academic staff in health-related faculties at the University of Sydney in 2015:

 This project was funded by a University of Sydney 2014 Large Education Innovation Grant, with additional generous contributions from the Faculty of Health Sciences and Sydney Pharmacy School.

 Based at the Children's Hospital at Westmead, and partnered with Kids Research, we have access to world-class laboratories and equipment.

 The Kim Oates Australian Paediatric Simulation Centre (KOAPSC) is a unique facility designed to train staff and students in cutting-edge treatments for sick children, especially in emergency scenarios.
 This is part of Kids Simulation Australia (KSA), the Sydney Children’s Hospitals Network simulation program.

-The clinical school offers opportunities to study at the Children's Hospital at Westmead, through the Doctor of Medicine (MD) program or postgraduate courses (research and coursework) through the Discipline of Child and Adolescent Health.
+The clinical school offers opportunities to study at the Children's Hospital at Westmead, through the Doctor of Medicine (MD) program or postgraduate courses (research and coursework) through the Specialty of Child and Adolescent Health.